richardbeare/DistortionPhantom/README.md

 There will be a couple more steps to perform to get contrasts set up, which I'll document once I've seen some real scans.

+## Problems
+The mesh rendering tool isn't perfect.
+Sometimes it leaves blank lines through the solid or fills isolate lines in the empty space - I've no idea why.

+These are minor, but annoying, because they may stop the fill process from working.
+I've included corrections in my plug mask - this is manual.

+Finding the problems is a pain - do a tophat and review.